 Zero Waste College Tips

-Before moving to your new accommodation make a point of collecting some various sized used cardboard boxes.
+Before moving to your new accommodation, make a point of collecting some various sized used cardboard boxes.

 Even better, keep an eye out for people moving into the area as they may have free specialist boxes and wrap.

 This will keep them strong and 100% recyclable for the next person to use.

-Thinking ahead; any soft materials that you will be taking with you will make excellent wrapping to protect your breakables.
+Thinking ahead, the soft materials you will be taking with you will make excellent wrapping to protect your breakables.

-Now you are ready to move and it’s cost you nothing, plus you are 100% green!
+Now you are ready to move, and it’s cost you nothing, plus you are 100% green!

-The college will only take up a small part of your long and eventful life so it’s best to travel light.
-Anything that you don’t deem as essential just box up and store with family or friends.
+The college will only take up a small part of your long and eventful life, so it’s best to travel light.
+Anything that you don’t deem as essential, box up and store with family or friends.

 This is also a good time for a declutter.
 Try to donate as much stuff as possible and take your time to examine what is important to you.

 Others were once starting this new life and are now just finishing it.
 This means that they will probably have all the kit you need and may be very happy to donate it to you.

-Reuse, Recycle, Repurpose
+2. Reuse, Recycle, Repurpose

-You will be amazed at how many mirrors, sofas, tables chairs, and even mini-fridges can be picked up in this way.
+You will be amazed at how many mirrors, sofas, tables, chairs, and even mini-fridges can be picked up in this way.

 Now is the time to get arty!

-Think laterally, and try to pick up items that can be rescued, reused, repurposed or totally upcycled by you.
+Think laterally, and try to pick up items that can be rescued, reused, repurposed, or totally upcycled by you.

 Think of your new accommodation with a dresser painted and distressed to your own unique and particular style.

-By doing it this way your only limit to having a fantastic and unique student accommodation is your own imagination.
+By doing it this way, your only limit to having a fantastic and unique student accommodation is your own imagination.

-Try Pinterest to get some amazing ideas and then post your own!
-You could even start your own zero-waste college pins and create a following of, “zero waste ideas,” for yourself.
+Try Pinterest to get some amazing ideas, and then post your own!
+You could even start your own zero-waste college pins and create a following of “zero waste ideas” for yourself.

 In this way, you can pass them onto another student and continue the cycle of much loved, zero-waste college essentials.

 Departing students may have already donated some of their possessions for the incoming students to use.